What Causes Snoring?

 Like alcohol use, avoiding or quitting smoking may help to control snoring as well as reduce the risk of many other health problems.

-Snoring is not harmful, but it may affect others or be a sign of a serious medical condition.
-Snoring is one of the first signs or symptoms of obstructive sleep apnea and usually one of the main reasons a person is evaluated for obstructive sleep apnea or other upper airway problems.
+Snoring isn't harmful in and of itself, but it may affect others or be a sign of a serious medical condition.
+Snoring is one of the first symptoms of obstructive sleep apnea and usually one of the main reasons a person is evaluated for obstructive sleep apnea or other upper airway problems.

 You may want to speak to a doctor if you snore and experience any of the following situations: